niilante/FFCK/docs/FAQ/FAQ.md

 ### I'm looking for a specific CSS tweak e.g. to make the context menu dark

 A collection of userstyle "tweaks"can be found under [this project (firefox-csshacks)](https://github.com/MrOtherGuy/firefox-csshacks).

+### Is it possible to downgrade my FF profile?

+Yes, it is!
+But not via configuration, the `moz_allow_downgrade` option is hardcoded and a environment variable.
+You can add `--allow-downgrade` to the target field on your Firefox shortcut.
+Keep in mind that this parameter is unsupported and you do this at your own risk.